medavox/distribackup/docs/report/report.md

 * Develop a distrbuted backup syncing program, autonomous enough for non-technical users to be able to use
 * Design and implement an efficient file synchronisation protocol to support this
-* Design and implement a new serialisation suite which is both efficient and succinct
+* Design and implement a new serialisation suite which is both efficient and succinct for our purposes
     - Write a language-agnostic specification
     - Implement the specification in Java